bitovi/academy/src/typescript/5-classes.md

 ### Protected modifier

 Protected modifiers are similar to private modifiers in that they can't be accessed but they CAN be accessed by deriving classes.
+The following example shows an inherited class that can access it's parent protected property ``teethCount``:

 @sourceref ./5-9-protected.html
 @codepen
+@highlight 5, 20

 ### Readonly modifier

-Readonly modifieds allow properties to be read, but not changed.
+Readonly modifiers allow properties to be read, but not changed.
+This

+DOES READONLY ONLY PROTECT INSTANCE VS. CLASS.
+CAN CLASS MUTATE IT?
+MUTABLE.

 @sourceref ./5-10-readonly.html
 @codepen